Putting Together Your Down Payment

 - FHA loans

 The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays an important part in helping low to moderate-income Americans qualify for mortgages.
 An office of the U.S. Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) assists individuals who wish to qualify for home financing.
 FHA helps first-time homebuyers and others who would not be able to qualify for a conventional mortgage loan by themselves, by providing mortgage insurance to the lenders.
-Interest rates for an FHA loan generally feature the market interest rate, but the down payment amounts with an FHA loan will be lower than those of conventional loans.
-Closing costs may be covered by the mortgage, while the down payment can be as low as 3% of the total.
+Interest rates for an FHA loan generally feature the market interest rate, but down payment amounts with an FHA loan will be lower than those of conventional loans.
+Closing costs may be rolled into the mortgage, while the down payment can be as low as 3.5% of the total purchase price.

 - VA loans

 VA loans are guaranteed by the Department of Veterans Affairs.
-Veterens and service people can benefit from a VA loan, which typically offers a low rate of interest, no down payment, and minimal closing costs.
-While the mortgage loans are not actually issued by the VA, the office verifies applicants by issuing eligibility certificates.
+Veterans and service members can benefit from a VA loan, which typically offers a low rate of interest, no down payment, and minimal closing costs.
+While mortgage loans are not actually issued by the VA, verifies applicants by issuing certificates of eligibility.

 - Piggy-back loans

-A piggy-back loan is a second mortgage that you close at the same time as the first.
-Most of the time, the piggyback loan takes care of 10 percent of the home's price, and the first mortgage finances 80 percent.
+A piggyback loan is a second mortgage that closes at the same time as the first.
+Most of the time, the piggyback loan takes care of 10 to 15 percent of the home price, and the first mortgage finances 80 percent.
 In contrast to the usual 20 percent down payment, the buyer just has to cover the remaining 5 to 10 percent, yet still doesn't have to pay monthly mortgage insurance.

-The feeling of accomplishment will be the same, no matter which method you use to get together the down payment.
+The feeling of accomplishment will be the same no matter which method you use to get together your down payment.
 Your brand new home will be your reward!